themesberg/flowbite/content/forms/number-input.md

                   Optional
               </td>
               <td class="px-6 py-4">
-                  Pass the trigger element that will expand or collapse the target element based on click event.
+                  Pass the increment button element that will increase the value of the target element based on click event.
               </td>
           </tr>
           <tr class="border-b dark:bg-gray-800 dark:border-gray-700">